plblum/jivs/README.md

 - Jivs provides built-in support for common data types—number, string, Boolean, and date—and accommodates unique usage scenarios through extensive customizability:
 	- Formatter customization: Tailor how values are displayed to users, with localization.
 For instance, configure error messages to show dates in an abbreviated format rather than a short date format.
 	- Converter customization: Adjust the data under validation to fit various contexts, such as interpreting a JavaScript Date object in multiple ways—anniversary, expiry, total days, date with time, or time alone.
+	- Parser customization: Transform the strings from your inputs and form data into their native types in your own way, with localization.
 	- Identifier customization: Integrate custom objects to be treated as standard data types, enabling complex comparisons.
 An object denoting "tomorrow" or "next month" can be identified as a Date for comparison purposes.
 	- Comparer customization: Supports Conditions that compare two values so they can handler your non-standard data types.
 - Jivs includes a logging object to help you diagnose issues.